StackVista/stackstate-docs/use/template.md

 # Template

 Start with a brief intro explaining:
-- What is this thing/concept?
-How does it fit into the StackState system
+- What is this thing/concept and how does it fit into the StackState system?
-- Why would you use it?
+- Why/when would you use it?
 There may be different answers for different user types here, that can also be covered and link out to other content/actions as required

-## Where
+## Using this thing/concept

 Needs a better title, obviously.
 This section is basically a UI manual.
 It describes where this thing/concept sits in the StackState UI and the elements that it controls and can control it.

 ![thing/concept where](/.gitbook/assets/basic_filtering_list.png)

-Includes at least one screenshot that should be annotated to clearly show influence or the thing/concept.
+Includes at least one screenshot that should be annotated to clearly show influence of the thing/concept.

 ## Actions

-Instructions for completing all the relevant things a user can do with the thing/concept.
-Example below is taken from the Views page.
-For each, open with an intro line of why/when you would do this.
+Instructions for completing all the relevant actions a user can do with the thing/concept.
+The example below is taken from the Views page.
+For each action, open with an intro line of why/when you would do this.
 These descriptions should remain simple and link out to more complex content if required.

 ### Create a view

 How do you create a new view.

+1. Do this.
+2. Then this.
+3. End with this.

 ### Edit a view

 How to edit an existing view.

+1. Do this.
+2. Then this.
+3. End with this.

 ### Set permissions on a view (RBAC)

 How to set role based permissions for a view.

+1. Do this.
+2. Then this.
+3. End with this.

 ### Alert on view health state

 How to set a view to alert based on the health state of the full view topology.

+1. Do this.
+2. Then this.
+3. End with this.

 ### Delete a view

 How to delete a view and any associated implications.

+1. Do this.
+2. Then this.
+3. End with this.

 ## See also

-Always end with pointers into relevant, further info.
-This could also be a list of any links that were included in the page (if they weren't relevant, then they wouldn't have been included)
+End the page with pointers to relevant, further info.
+This might just be a list with any links already included in the page.
+If the thing/concept is used in a tutorial, include that here.

+- link 1
+- link 2
+- link 3